Bang2985/tooling-trusted-releases/atr/docs/code-conventions.md

 (a or b) and (c == d) or (not e) or f
 ```

 Because `f` is not a complex expression, it does not get parenthesised.
-Also because this rule is about subexpressions only, we do not put parethenses around the top level.
+Also because this rule is about subexpressions only, we do not put parentheses around the top level.

 ```python
 # Avoid